NewDark90/privacy-coins-2021/post/tech-overview.md

 Previous / older implementations: Sigma, Zerocoin.

-Lelantus protocol uses a burn-and-redeem model to achieve the highest level of privacy.
+Lelantus protocol uses a burn-and-redeem model to achieve a high level of privacy.
 The users can redeem their coins using a special receipt which they receive when they burn their coins, new coins don't have a trace on the blockchain.

 *Pros*: